josepcrespo/the-agile-monkeys-api-test/README.md

 ### Publishing new HTML coverage reports

 The project already comes with coverage reports in HTML format.
-Only execute this command if you changed something in your tests and wants to publish the new reports.
+Only run this command if you changed something in your tests and wants to publish the new reports.
 Coverage reports in HTML format can be re-published to the `/public/tests-coverage/` directory, following this steps:

-First move into your project’s root directory.
+First move to your project’s root directory.

-For running locally:
+For running **locally**:

 ```bash
 $ npm run publish-coverage
 ```

-or, alternatively using Docker, start the projet's Docker containers if not running yet:
+or, alternatively using **Docker**, start the projet's Docker containers if not running yet:

 ```bash
 $ docker-compose up